 A STA that (11ax)is not operating in the 6 GHz band, is extended spectrum management capable, and(11ax) has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall determine a local maximum transmit power from a Transmit Power Envelope element for which (11ax)the Maximum Transmit Power Interpretation subfield indicates EIRP.

-(11ax)A STA that is operating in the 6 GHz band shall determine local and regulatory client maximum transmit powers from Transmit Power Envelope element(s) according to local regulations known at the STA ( see E.2.7 (6 GHz band(11ax)(#600))).
+(11ax)A STA that is operating in the 6 GHz band shall determine local and regulatory client maximum transmit powers from Transmit Power Envelope element(s) and other sources known to the STA, according to local regulations known at the STA ( see 11.7.5 (Specification of regulatory and local maximum transmit power levels) and E.2.7 (6 GHz band(11ax)(#600))).
 A STA shall ignore Transmit Power Envelope element(s) indicating transmit power category values that the STA is unable to interpret for the current country.

 NOTE 1—The Default category value (0) is applicable to, and so can be interpreted for, all countries (see 11.7.5 (Specification of regulatory and local maximum transmit power levels)).
 An AP in the 6 GHz band has dot11SpectrumManagementRequired equal to true and therefore transmits a Country element in Beacon and Probe Response frames.(11ax)